bollu/bollu.github.io/README.md

 and subsets of a linearly independent collection of vectors will be linearly independent.

-The exchange property is satisfied because TODO
+The exchange property is satisfied because of linear algebraic reasons.

 #### Example 2: The graphic/cyclic Matroid: Matroid of Forests